yilmazuur/TakeALook/README.md

  - **Generic Repository Pattern combined with UnitOfWork Pattern**
  - **Swagger(Swashbuckle) API Documentation**
  - **Test Driven Development (NUnit) :** Entity Framework and Web API controller testing
- - How to load external ascx controls from a dll using service calls: html and jquery/javascript
+ - How to load external ascx controls from an assembly using service calls: html and jquery/javascript

 Project files are: